 These four powerful and brave digital stories address intimate partner violence and gender-based violence, moving from victim to survivour, and the resilience it takes to survive in spite of deeply entrenched gender norms and structural obstacles.
 Whilst the stories are being shared in educational and advocacy settings, the primary aim of this storytelling process was to bring together clients from our Women’s Support Group as a means for them to connect with other women who share similar experiences, heal from past trauma, and gain confidence and storytelling skills.

 An integral part of our youth programming is to create processes of self-making and transformation for young people with migration backgrounds.
 We undertake story-work that enables reflection and learning on questions of identities and belonging.
 The youth-led transformative story-work is therefore about catalysing processes of self-development and collective consciousness raising for these young people.
 They do this through collaborating with other youth and by translating new found knowledge and insights to take our youth programming forward.

-The powerful stories below, produced with support from StoryCenter's Silence Speaks Initiative, touch on experiences of war, trauma, intimate partner violence, loss and resilience.
-In an aim to spotlight the challenges that refugees and asylum seekers face whilst trying to make a new home for themselves in South Africa, the stories are being shared in AMP's Peer Counselling Groups, as well as at screenings with local partners and service providers.
+These stories, produced with support from StoryCenter's Silence Speaks Initiative, touch on experiences of war, trauma, intimate partner violence, loss and resilience.
+In an aim to spotlight the challenges that refugees and asylum seekers face whilst trying to make a new home for themselves in South Africa, the stories are shared in AMP's Peer Counselling Groups and advocacy meetings, as well as at screenings with local partners and service providers.